bluerobotics/bluerobotics.github.io/thrusters/index.md

 #Troubleshooting

+**The motor does not start**

+This is usually an issue with the proper commands being sent to the ESC.
+Please see the [ESC documentation](/besc/) for instructions on how to operate the ESC properly.

 **The motor does not start but the propeller tries to move.**

 This can be caused by a disconnected motor wire or a short between motor wires.
 Check that all three motor wires are connected and not shorting.